Kowsika76/JAVA_Practice/README.md

 ## Practice Questions in Java

-Here, the codes are availbale for some of the **basic questions** in java:
+Here, the codes are availbale for some of the **basic questions** in java.
+Such as,

 #### 1 Arithmetic operations: